sVujke/nba-player-positions-machine-learning/README.md

 # Problem description
 There are several ways to name player positions in basketball, but which one is the best?

-The traditional way of describing positions is:
+The traditional way of describing positions is (three positions classification - data set 1):
 * Guard (1)
 * Forward (2)
 * Center (3)

-Today the most common approach is to use five positions:
+Today the most common approach is to use five positions (five positions classification - data set 2):
 * Point Guard (1)
 * Shooting Guard (2)
 * Small Forward (3)
 * Power Forward (4)
 * Center (5)

-There is also an alternative approach with players who can play at different two positions:
+There is also an alternative approach with players who can play at different two positions (nine positions classification - data set 3):
 * Point Guard (1)
 * Combo Guard (12)
 * Shooting Guard (2)